hmrc/play-nunjucks/README.md

-# play-nunjucks-spike
+# play-uk.gov.hmrc.nunjucks-spike

-This is a library which enables the use of [Nunjucks](https://mozilla.github.io/nunjucks/) templates in a [Play!](https://www.playframework.com/) web application.
+This is a library which enables the use of [Nunjucks](https://mozilla.github.io/uk.gov.hmrc.nunjucks/) templates in a [Play!](https://www.playframework.com/) web application.

 ## Installation